-If you have a blog you always have to literally be on the prowl for great post ideas.
-This includes thinking about the topics that not only are what your visitors want to read about, but that engage them, cover current topics of interest and make them want to read more.
+If you have a blog you have to literally be on the prowl at all times for great post ideas.
+This includes thinking about the topics that not only are what your visitors want to read about, but that engage them.

+You do this by covering current topics of interest and make them want to read more.
 Then taking the necessary time to craft a worthy article.

-You want to have a blog that gets bookmarked and better yet subscribed to, you have to be exceptionally aware about how everything you read, see or hear can be turned into an interesting blog post.
+You want to have a blog that gets bookmarked and better yet subscribed to.
+To accomplish this you have to be exceptionally aware about how everything you read, see or hear can be turned into an interesting blog post.

 How to Collect Post Ideas

 Those questions are goldmines for future blog posts and your FAQ.
 From how-tos to more detailed studies or whitepapers, let your customers guide you on your topic priorities.
-If you have these questions on your FAQ page, you can link to a more comprehensive and detailed answer on your blog.
+Then, from the questions on your FAQ page you can link to a more comprehensive and detailed answer on your blog.

 When I get even the slightest flash of a good idea, I write it down.
 Right then and there.
 If I don’t, I know I’ll get distracted and the idea will be gone.
 There’s notes apps on your phone you can use for this too.

 I have a folder in my email program called “My Blogs” and then subfolders for each of my blogs within.
 When I get an email that notes something I want to address in a future post, I highlight that topic and then file it in the appropriate folder for when I have that all too common writer’s block.

 Many blogs have the option of emailing posts.
-In that case you can email yourself a copy to be filed in your email program’s blog folder for when you are ready to write your fresh and original post on the topic.
+In that case you can email yourself a copy to be filed in your email program’s blog folder.
+You can then refer to that folder for when you are ready to write your fresh and original post on the topic.

-- Something I also do is to login to my WordPress Admin panel, and use that nifty Quick Draft widget on the homepage in your dashboard.
-I Title it with my idea and then put some quick notes about the direction I want to type about in the content area.
+I’ll login to my WordPress Admin panel, and use that nifty Quick Draft widget on the homepage in your dashboard.
+I title it with my idea and then put some quick notes about the direction I want to type about in the content area.

 Check out Google’s AdWords Keyword Planner.
 Don’t worry, you don’t have to buy ads to use the tool.
 This is a way to “see” what folks are searching for to add to your stable of topic ideas!